worthingtonse/WEST-Protocol/L. File Formats.md

 # FORMAT '9'
-This requires 407 bytes per coin.
+This requires 407 bytes per token.
 Format 9 should be readable by all software but is not the perfered file format.
 Format 'A' should be used instead.

 Shard 1 byte | Stripe 1 byte | Denomination 1 Byte | Serial Number (4 Bytes) | Authenticity Numbers
 ---|---|---|---|---
 Shard | ST | DN | SN SN SN SN  |  16 byte AN x 25

-## Coin Body Codes for Format 9
+## token Body Codes for Format 9
 16 byte AN x 25

-Sample coin in format 9
+Sample token in format 9
 ```hex
 SP ST DN SN SN SN SN
 AN AN AN AN AN AN AN AN AN AN AN AN AN AN AN AN  AN AN AN AN AN AN AN AN AN AN AN AN AN AN AN AN  AN AN AN AN AN AN AN AN AN AN AN AN AN AN AN AN